luapower/luapower-all/ui.md

   * keyboard events are only received by the focused layer.
   * return `true` in a `keydown` event to eat up a key stroke so that it isn't used by other actions: this is how key conflicts are solved.

+### Layouting

+Layouting deals with sizing and positioning layers on screen automatically to accomodate both the content size and the window size.
+Layers of different layout types and properties can be mixed freely in a layer hierarchy with some caveats:

+  * layouted children of non-layouted layers _are not_ sized by their parent and must thus set their `min_cw, min_ch`, otherwise they will size themselves to the minimum allowed by their children.
+  * non-layouted children of layouted layers _are_ sized by their parent and must thus set their `min_cw, min_ch`, otherwise they may shrink to nothing since they don't resize themselves to contain their content.
+  * layouts with wrapping content (nowrap = false, flex_wrap = true) are
+  solved on one axis completely before solving on the other axis.
+This only works properly if all the wrappable content has either horizontal flow (so the whole layout is width-in-height-out) or vertical flow (so the whole layout is height-in-width out).
+Mixed flows are will cause the contents to overflow their container (browsers behave the same here too).
+  Setting `min_cw, min_ch` on the cross-flow layers can be used to alleviate the problem on a case-by-case basis.

+#### No layout

+Layers without a layout (layout = false) don't touch their box or their children's boxes, but instead ask their children to layout themselves.

+#### Textbox layouts

+Freestanding textbox layers (whose parent is not layouted) size themselves to contain their `text` property which is line-wrapped on their `min_cw`.

+#### Flexbox layouts

+Flexbox layers use an algorithm similar to the CSS flexbox algorithm to size themselves and to size and position their children recursively.

+#### Grid layouts

+Grid layers use an algorithm similar to the CSS grid algorithm to size themselves and to size and position their children recursively.

 ### The top layer